ankaravanas/wedohype-voice-agent/VOICE_AGENT_EXAMPLES.md

             handler: analyzeBusinessWebsite
         }
     ],
     begin_message: "Hello!
-I'm your AI automation consultant.
-I can analyze any business website and identify specific opportunities for AI automation.
+I'm your AI conversion optimization consultant.
+I can analyze any business website and identify specific opportunities for AI conversion optimization.
 Just give me a website URL to get started!"
 };
 ```